insilichem/talaia/tutorials/1_static_structures_examples.md

 ## 2 - Binding site of Vitamin D receptor
-Another way to use TALAIA might be to represent the character of the binding site of a receptor.
-We are now going to visualize the Vitamin D receptor (PDB code: 5xzf).
+We are now going to visualize a Vitamin D receptor (PDB code: 5xzf).

 - Open the 5xzf model in Chimera running the command `open 5xzf`.